Where do you want your business to be in 2 to 3 years? In five years? Do you have a clear plan for getting there?

-Managers do not have the same vision.
 There is no shared vision about the direction of the company.
 No mission statement and lack of internal communication about long-term goals and objectives or how to achieve them.
-Discussions about longer-term goals are considered a waste of time and pivot back to short-term issues.
+Any tentative discussions about longer-term goals are considered a waste of time and always pivot back to short-term issues.

 Does this look like your company?

 You probably did not put a ‘check mark’ by each of these warning signs.
 But, if a number of these symptoms look familiar your business can benefit from strategic planning.